r-raymond/epdfphron/README.md

 Epdfphron is a small haskell script that manages pdf (djvu, ...) sessions.
 It

- * Shows all currently opened pdf's.
+ * Shows all currently opened pdfs.
 See subcommand `status`.
- * Saves all currently opened pdf's to a session file.
+ * Saves all currently opened pdfs to a session file.
 Also makes backups of files that reside in the temp directory (E.g. if you opened a pdf directly after downloading without saving it).
 See subcommand `save`
  * Shows all saved sessions.
 See subcommand `show`